 I’ve always loved interacting with art and good design but never took the time to learn how to make it.
 I’m an outdoorsy sporty gal.
 Several years ago, I attended a funeral and was inspired to find life’s optimal experiences.
 I thought I would try making art.
 I find that the experience of making art genuinely satisfying.
 It puts me into a state of consciousness called flow.
 During flow, people typically experience deep enjoyment, creativity, and a total involvement with life.
 In art, there is no right or wrong.
 If it isn’t what you want to create, you can start over.
 To me, the act of making art is more important than the product – just like life.

 I purchased the Historic Voigts Building in Downtown Overland Park because I wanted to be part of a cultural arts community.
 Our office has a fun, creative vibe with lots of art for staff to enjoy.
 The art helps us develop nonlinear and visual ways of thinking more creatively.
 Art can be a venue for dealing with complexities of life – it can build a bridge between diverse cultures and experiences.
 That is what our consultant firm does on the daily so hosting an art gallery seemed like a perfect extension of our work at Shockey.
 The 80 Santa Fe Art Gallery completes my vision of an inviting, flexible space that serves our thriving community.
 Besides, people are always stopping and looking inside trying to figure out what we do in our space.
-I’m excited to celebrate local artists and invite them inside.
+I’m excited to invite the community inside.

 Keith is the curator of 80 Santa Fe, as well as being a photographer and ceramic artist.